borgmatic-collective/borgmatic/README.md

 [issue](https://projects.torsion.org/borgmatic-collective/borgmatic/issues) to
 discuss your idea.
-Note that you'll need to [register](https://projects.torsion.org/user/sign_up?invite_code=borgmatic) and [login](https://projects.torsion.org/user/login) first.
+Note that you'll need to [register](https://projects.torsion.org/user/sign_up?invite_code=borgmatic) first.
 We also accept Pull Requests on GitHub, if that's more your thing.
 In general, contributions are very welcome.
 We don't bite!

 Also, please check out the [borgmatic development how-to](https://torsion.org/borgmatic/docs/how-to/develop-on-borgmatic/) for